microsoft/AcademicContent/Labs/Azure Services/VM Scaling/VM Scaling.md

 Let's get started!

 1. In your browser, navigate to [github.com/Azure/azure-quickstart-templates/tree/master/slurm](https://github.com/Azure/azure-quickstart-templates/tree/master/slurm).
-In the middle of the page, click the **Deploy to Azure** button.
+In the middle of the page, select the **Deploy to Azure** button.
 This will load the template into a new instance of the Azure Portal.
 You may be asked to sign in again.
 If you are, sign in using your Microsoft account.

     ![Deploying from GitHub](Images/deploy-to-azure.png)

     _Deploying from GitHub_

-1. Select **Create new** under **Resource group** and enter the resource-group name "ClusterResourceGroup" (without quotation marks).
+1. Select **Create new** under **Resource group** and enter the resource-group name `ClusterResourceGroup`.
 It is important NOT to use the same resource group you used for the storage account in Exercise 1, because when you delete the cluster in Exercise 6, you don't want the storage account to be deleted, too.

     Select the location nearest you — the same one you selected for the storage account in Exercise 1 — under **Location**.
 Specify `azureuser` as the **Admin User Name** and `Azure4Research!` as the **Admin Password**.
 Leave **Vm Size** set to **Standard_D1_v2** and set **Scale Number** to **1** to create a cluster containing one worker node with a single core.
-Then check the **I agree to the terms and conditions stated above** box and click the **Purchase** button at the bottom of the blade.
+Then check the **I agree to the terms and conditions stated above** box and select the **Purchase** button at the bottom of the blade.

     > It is very important to specify `azureuser` as the admin user name, because the scripts that you will use to configure the cluster use that user name.